 The Company is engaged, through its 50% interest in SESA Holdings LLC (SESA), in the acquisition, exploration and development of resource properties in northwestern Argentina.
 SESA holds a 100% interest in Salta Exploraciones S.A.
 (SALTA), which is a mineral exploration business based in Salta City, Province of Salta, Republic of Argentina.
 SALTA is the registrant of the property portfolio.
-Additionally, the Company and its Joint Venture partner performs exploration on its 100% owned Toodoggone Project, located in north central British Columbia, Canada, which it has owned since 2004.
-During 2010 and 2011, the Company acquired by staking, purchase and option the right to acquire a 100% interest in mineral claims in the Sudbury, Timmins and Swayze areas of Ontario.
-Additionally, the Company in the same period entered into Letters of Understanding enabling due diligence on gold properties in the Timmins, Swayze and Sudbury areas in Ontario owned by third parties.
+Additionally, Gold Fields Ltd, the Company's Joint Venture partner performs exploration on its 100% owned Toodoggone Project, located in north central British Columbia, Canada, which it has owned since 2004.
+During 2010,2011 and 2012, the Company acquired by staking, purchase and option the right to acquire a 100% interest in mineral claims in the Sudbury, Timmins and Swayze areas of Ontario.
+Additionally, the Company in the same period entered into agreements enabling due diligence on certain properties in the Timmins, Swayze and Sudbury areas in Ontario owned by third parties.